meltdownjs/meltdown/packages/cn/README.md

 ## Usage

 `@meltdownjs/cn` works similarly to `clsx`, allowing you to pass in an array of class names as arguments.
 It then merges these class names into a single string, resolving any conflicts using `tailwind-merge`.
+If you're using Tailwind CSS without any extra config, you can use `@meltdownjs/cn` right away.
+Otherwise, add a configuration file `cn.config.json` to your project.
+For more information jump to the configuration section.

 These examples illustrate different ways you can use @meltdownjs/cn to manage CSS classes in your application.